microsoft/Olive/docs/source/overview/options.md

         - `evaluate_func: [str]` The name of the function provided by the user to evaluate the model.
 The function should take the model, `data_dir` and `batch_size` as input and return the evaluation result.
 Only valid for `custom` type.

-- `target: [str | Dict]` The target of the evaluator.
-It can be a string or a dictionary.
-If it is a string, it is the name of a system in `systems`.
-If it is a dictionary, it contains the system information.
-If not specified, it is the local system.

 ### Example
 ```json
 "evaluators": {